halimus/etf/readme.md

 ## License

-This application is open-sourced licensed under the [My license](http://halim.lardjane.com/).
+This application is open-source licensed under the [My license](http://halim.lardjane.com/).